 - 1. Lower header to ground, stop the engine, and remove the key. - 2.
 Open the left cab-forward side maintenance platform.
-Refer to 5.3.1 Opening Platforms (Standard Position), page 287.
+Refer to 5.3.1 Opening Platforms (Standard Position), page 283.

-3. Locate valve (A) installed at port D, it controls the reel drop rate.
+3. Locate the valve (A) that controls the reel drop rate installed at port D.